anjali200403/JAGRITI-waste-segregator-Arduino-project/README.md

 ## Overview

-The project uses sensors and actuators controlled by an Arduino board to detect and segregate waste into categories such as organic, recyclable, and non-recyclable.
+The project uses sensors and actuators controlled by an Arduino board to detect and segregate waste into categories such as dry and wet waste.
 It involves the following components:

 - **Sensors:** Ultrasonic Sensor, Moisture Sensor and IR Sensor.
 - **Actuators:** Servo motors.